Bilal-Tech18/PushSwap/README.md

 ## Features

-- **Radix Sort** implementation for sorting integers.
+- **Binary Radix Sort** implementation for sorting integers by their binary representation.
-- Efficient handling of sorting operations with minimal complexity.
+- Efficient handling of sorting operations using bitwise manipulations.
 - Modular design for clarity and maintainability.
-- Compatible with custom lists provided via command-line arguments.

 ## Requirements